rmehyde/calendupe/Readme.md

 #### Testing Subscription

 Ensure `REMAIN_SUBSCRIBED = False` in your latest deployment config.
-Run `subscribe.py` to subscribe to the calendar for the default of 10 minutes, and ensure everything works as expected.
+Run `subscribe.py` to subscribe to the calendar for slightly over 1 hour, and ensure everything works as expected.
 Note that you'll need to modify the source calendar before an initial sync is made.
 If you need to unsubscribe, the required resource ID will be printed at subscribe time as well as written into the `subscribe_logs` folder.

 #### Permanent Deployment

 If your test subscription hasn't yet expired, unsubscribe.
 Update `REMAIN_SUBSCRIBED = True` in your config and redeploy the function.
-Update the `ttl_seconds` parameter in the main block of `subscribe.py` to `3690`, and run the subscription.
+Re-run the subscription, unsubscribing before if needed.
 Check your cloud function logs to ensure that it subscribed to the channel and scheduled a successful resubscription shortly after.

 #### Disabling